What Is a Term Sheet and Why Do I Need One?

-Before diving into the details of the term sheet clauses, it first makes sense to highlight some of the more basic groundwork that needs to be completed.
-Below are the areas that I find myself most-often counseling entrepreneurs on when asked for advice.
+Before going into the details of the term sheet clauses, it first makes sense to highlight some of the initial groundwork that needs to be completed.
+Below are the areas that I find myself most-often counseling entrepreneurs on when asked for fundraising advice.

-- Figure out vesting schedules: Internally, before entering negotiations with outside investors, make sure to put in place an appropriate vesting schedule.
-A sudden departure of a founder with vested stock leaves dead-equity on the cap table, which can have important implications upon the efforts of the remaining founders.
+Internally, before entering negotiations with outside investors, make sure to put in place an appropriate vesting schedule.
+A sudden departure of a founder with vested stock leaves dead-equity on the cap table, which can have important implications on the efforts of the remaining founders.
 Here’s a good guide to get you started on the subject.

-- Do your due diligence: With regards to your investor(s), view the process as a two way due-diligence exercise.
+With regards to your investor(s), view the process as a two-way due-diligence exercise.
 Their credentials should be assessed beyond how deep their pockets are.
 Choosing your investors means choosing long-term business partners who play a fundamental role in the development of your business.
 So make sure to do your homework.
 Here’s a useful article to get started.

-- Be smart about your valuation: Be aware of how your valuation is benchmarked against other companies.
-A high valuation can certainly show some external validation and stronger paper wealth, and can be used as a good PR weapon.
-However, it also raises the bar for your performance levels if you want to get to a future round.
-Here’s a good post on the subject (commonly referred to as the “valuation trap”).
+Be aware of how your valuation is benchmarked against other companies.
+A high valuation can certainly show some external validation and stronger paper wealth.
+However, it also raises the bar for your performance levels if you want to get to a future round, a situation also known as the “valuation trap.”

-With the groundwork covered, we can now dive into the details of the most common term sheet clauses that create problems for founders.
+With the groundwork covered, we can now go into the details of the most common term sheet clauses that create problems for founders.

 Early stage investors generally opt for what is called preferred stock for their investments.
-Preferred stock is a different class (or one could say “family”) of equity from common stock.
+Preferred stock is a different class of equity from common stock; the premium economy to its cattle class, so to say.
 By having a different stock class, investors are able to add unique terms and conditions that do not apply to other classed shareholders.
 This can often be seen at IPO time, where voting rights tend to be unevenly distributed across the classes of stock.